craigharman/recipe-convertor/README.md

   - Categories/tags
   - Nutritional information
   - Source URLs
-- Titles are converted to proper-case
+- Titles are converted to title-case (default) or proper-case

 ## Installation